Example

 Parameter Description:

-Parameter Name | Type | Required | Description |
+| Parameter Name | Type | Required | Description |

-provider | Provider | Yes | Web3 provider, can be: - An instance of ethers.providers.JsonRpcProvider - An instance of ethers.providers.Web3Provider - An instance of ethers.providers.JsonRpcSigner |
+provider | Provider | Yes | Web3 provider, can be: - An instance of ethers.providers.JsonRpcProvider- An instance of ethers.providers.Web3Provider- An instance of ethers.providers.JsonRpcSigner |

 chainId | number | Yes | The blockchain network ID to connect to.
-Must be one of the supported chain IDs. |
+Must be one of the supported chain IDs |

 2. Task Submission

-Submit tasks requiring attestation to the network.
+Submit tasks to require an attestation from the network.

 Function Name: submitTask